-Keep reading to shop for the best moisturizers for combination skin.
+Keep reading for the best moisturizers for combination skin.

 Dr. Dennis Gross Hyaluronic Marine Oil-Free Moisture Cushion

 Packed with humectants

 The texture of this product is one of the many things we love so much about it.
 A unique water-gel cream, it’s super fresh and cooling—as if tiny water droplets were bursting across your face.
 It's slightly more hydrating than a traditional water cream, yet not quite as rich as a traditional cream.
 The formula is also full of hyaluronic acid and Japanese marine algae (from the Blue Zone of Okinawa), meaning it delivers soothing moisture without shine.
 It's also packed with amino acids and vitamins to help improve skin elasticity and increase moisture.
 Expect plump, balanced skin with a subtle dewy finish.